What Is Sparkling Wine

 The production of sparkling wine is a labor-intensive and meticulous process.
 It all starts with the base wine, which is fermented from grapes just like any other wine.
 However, what sets sparkling wine apart is the second fermentation that takes place inside the bottle.
 This is where the magic happens.
 The winemaker adds a mixture of yeast and sugar, known as the “liqueur de tirage,” to the base wine.
 The bottle is then sealed with a crown cap, and the yeast converts the sugar into alcohol, creating carbon dioxide as a byproduct.
 This trapped carbon dioxide is what gives sparkling wine its signature bubbles.

-See also Will Red Wine Lower Blood Pressure
+See also Is Drinking Wine Good For High Blood Pressure

 After the second fermentation, the wine goes through a complex aging process called “sur lie.”
 The wine rests on its lees, which are the spent yeast cells, for an extended period of time.
 This imparts a unique and complex flavor profile to the wine, adding layers of brioche, toast, and creamy textures.